brikis98/lilac/README.md

       <meta http-equiv="refresh" content="0;url=/?noScript=true"/>
     </noscript>

 The `index.jst` template detects users without JavaScript and immediately refreshes the page, adding a noScript=true parameter.
 Lilac detects this parameter and forces all rendering to be done server-side.
+Depending on your needs, there are alternative schemes can be used, such as:

+1. Including the same meta refresh tag as above, but without any noscript tags around it and a longer delay.
+You then also add some JS code that disables this meta tag before it has a chance to act.
+1. If a user shows up to your site and has no cookies, have the server write a session cookie and return an initial page with a meta refresh tag and some JS code to write a second cookie.
+Then, if a request comes in that does have a session cookie but not the second cookie, you can assume they don't have JS available in the browser.
+1. The same code as above, but also some additional JS code on each page that will detect if JS suddenly *is* available and react accordingly.
+Useful so a user doesn't become permanently stuck in noScript mode if they temporarily had JS disabled, your site had a bug, etc.

 ## Caching and client-side rendering